Over the Hedge

 The inciting incident occurs at 8 minutes when RJ discovers the suburban neighborhood filled with food and spots Verne's family—realizing he can manipulate them to gather Vincent's food for him.
 The collision of these two story worlds..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to The family actively chooses to cross the hedge together for the first time, venturing into the human world to gather food.
+This reveals the protagonist's commitment to The family actively chooses to cross the hedge together for the first time, venturing into the human world to gather food.
 Verne reluctantly agrees, and they commit to RJ's plan., moving from reaction to action.

 The Collapse moment at 61 minutes (73% through) represents the emotional nadir.
 Here, Verne discovers RJ's true motives and exposes him to the family.
 The entire family is captured by the Verminator.
 RJ's deception dies, and he loses the only real friends he ever had.
-He takes the food to Vincent, completely alone., illustrates the protagonist at their lowest point.
+He takes the food to Vincent, completely alone., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 79% of the runtime.
 RJ makes the choice to sacrifice Vincent's food and his own safety to save the family.
 He returns, tricks Vincent, and formulates a plan combining his street smarts with Verne's family unity., demonstrating the transformation achieved throughout the journey.